auyer/steganography/README.md

 Complete Example
 ------
 For a complete example, see the [examples/stego.go](examples/stego.go) file.
-It is a command line app based on the original fork of this repository, but modifid to use the Steganography library.
+It is a command line app based on the original fork of this repository, but modified to use the Steganography library.

 -----
 ### Attributions